educreations/celery-queued-once/README.md

 # Celery Queued Once

-A Celery base task that deduplicates tasks that have identical parameters using Redis as a backend.
+A Celery base task that deduplicates tasks that have identical parameters.
+Uses the Django cache for the locking backend, but works best with [django_redis](https://github.com/niwibe/django-redis).

 ## Copyright